3PB

 Oliver Hirsch is a criminal barrister based at 3PB’s Winchester office.
 He conducts work for both defence and prosecution.

-As defence counsel, Oliver has secured acquittals in a range of cases, including the supply of Class A drugs and assault occasioning actual bodily harm (ABH).
-He has been instructed as junior counsel in cases involving historic child sex offences and county lines drug trafficking; and has appeared in the Court of Appeal, where his client’s sentence was reduced by 18 months.
+As defence counsel, Oliver has secured acquittals in a range of cases, including sexual assault, drug offences and stalking.
+He has been instructed as junior counsel in cases involving historic child sex offences and county lines drug trafficking.
+He has appeared in the High Court and the Court of Appeal.

-Oliver has been appointed to Level 2 of the CPS General Crime Advocate Panel.
+Oliver has been appointed to Level 2 of the CPS General Crime Advocate Panel and the CPS RASSO panel.
 Previous cases have included the successful prosecution of an attempted robbery.
+His current prosecution caseload includes allegations of kidnapping, stalking and serious domestic abuse.

 Oliver's caseload extends beyond general crime to encompass regulatory matters.
-He was recently involved in the successful defence of an e-bike retailer from prosecution by the DVSA.
+This has included the successful defence of an e-bike retailer from prosecution by the DVSA.

 Oliver Hirsch is a barrister, based at 3PB’s Winchester office, who accepts instructions in both defence and prosecution work, appearing in the magistrates’, youth and Crown Courts.